Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-reflections-in-2021.html.markdown

 #### Amy

 My favourite trip of this year was on my birthday, when I went on a day trip to Bakewell in the Peak District.
 I went by bus.
 I love buses!
-The journey is so lovely because you start out in the city centre (the bus goes from Sheffield interchange), then you weave out through the suburbs, and you watch the landscape change from city to moorland, and get deep into the Peak District.
+The journey is so lovely because you start out in the city centre (the bus goes from Sheffield interchange), then you weave out through the suburbs, and you watch the landscape change from city to moorland as you get deep into the Peak District.
 I just love it, and it doesn’t take that long, and it’s quite affordable.

 With bus travel, most people think of it as a way to get from A to B. But this trip highlights how spectacular some of those journeys can be.

+> "With bus travel, most people think of it as a way to get from A to B. But this highlights how spectacular some of those journeys can be."

 #### Maggie